kubernetes-sigs/gateway-api/site-src/api-types/listenerset.md

 2. ListenerSet Creation Time: If two ListenerSets conflict, the one with the older creationTimestamp wins.

-3. ListenerSet Alphabetical Order: If creation timestamps are identical, priority is given based on the alphabetical order of the resource's {namespace}/{name}.
+3. ListenerSet Alphabetical Order: If creation timestamps are identical, priority is given based on the alphabetical order of the resource's `{namespace}`/`{name}`.

 The listener with the highest priority is Accepted and Programmed The lower-priority listener is marked with a `Conflicted: True` condition in its status.

-> A ListenerSet may be partially accepted if only some of its listeners are in conflict.
+!!! note  A ListenerSet may be partially accepted if only some of its listeners are in conflict.
 Valid listeners will continue to route traffic, while conflicted ones are disabled

 ## Status Updates

-A ListenerSet is considered successfully attached to a Gateway when the following three conditions must all be met:
+A ListenerSet successfully attaches to a Gateway when all three of the following conditions are met:

 1. Explicit Gateway Permission : By default, Gateways do not allow any external ListenerSets to attach.
-The Gateway must have an allowedListeners field in its spec that selects the namespace of the ListenerSet.
+The Gateway must have an `allowedListeners` field in its spec that selects the namespace of the ListenerSet.

 2. Valid Parent Reference : The ListenerSet must explicitly point back to the target Gateway.

 3. Resource-Level Acceptance : The Gateway Controller must validate and "accept" the resource (all listeners are valid, etc.).

-> A ListenerSet can be Accepted overall even if one of its individual listeners is in conflict with another set.
+!!! note A ListenerSet can be Accepted overall even if one of its individual listeners is in conflict with another set.
 In this case, only the non-conflicting listeners are "Programmed" into the data plane.

 ### Gateway Status
 The parent `Gateway` status reports the number of successful attached listeners to `.status.attachedListenerSets`.